Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: observed population

-33 stripped-star candidates from a preliminary version of \citetalias{ludwig_2025} (23 in the LMC and 10 in the SMC) were followed up spectroscopically by \citetalias{drout_2023}.
-Of these, 8 were rejected because they were either subsequently classified as foreground objects or because they showed complex spectral morphology.
+42 stripped-star candidates from a preliminary version of the \citetalias{ludwig_2025} catalog were followed up spectroscopically by \citetalias{drout_2023}.
+17 were rejected because they were either: found to not have UV excess with the improved photometric analysis (9 objects), were classified as likely foreground objects (4 objects), or showed complex spectral morphology inconsistent with theoretical models of stripped-star spectra (4 objects).
 25 objects were identified with luminosities, colors, and spectral morphologies consistent with expectations for stripped-star binaries.
-Of these, 8 sources showed optical spectra consistent with being dominated by a hot helium star (``class 1''), 8 sources showed spectroscopic signatures of both a B-type MS star and a hot helium star (``class 2''), and 9 sources showed spectra consistent with a B-type MS star, despite showing an apparent UV excess (``class 3''). \citetalias{drout_2023} demonstrate that all three spectral types are expected for stripped star binaries, depending on the mass ratio of the stripped star and its MS companion.
-However, they caution that while the class 1 and class 2 sources very likely contain stripped stars, the nature of the class 3 sources remains more uncertain.
+8 sources showed optical spectra consistent with being dominated by a hot helium star (``class 1''), 8 sources showed spectroscopic signatures of both a B-type MS star and a hot helium star (``class 2''), and 9 sources showed spectra consistent with a B-type MS star, despite showing an apparent UV excess (``class 3''). \citetalias{drout_2023} demonstrate that all three spectral types are expected for stripped-star binaries, depending on the mass ratio of the stripped star and its MS companion, though they caution that the nature of the class 3 sources remains more uncertain.

-Atmospheric properties of the class 1 stripped stars have been studied through spectral modeling, revealing high effective temperatures, $T_{\rm eff} = 50-100$ kK, high surface gravities, $\log(g / \rm{cm\, s}^{-2}) \sim 5$, hydrogen-depleted surfaces, $X_{\rm H}\lesssim 0.4$, and masses between $2-8\,M_{\odot}$ \citep{gotberg_2023}.
-These are consistent with the expected properties of intermediate-mass stripped stars.
+Atmospheric properties of the class 1 stripped stars have been studied through spectral modeling, revealing high effective temperatures, $T_{\rm eff} = 50-100$ kK, high surface gravities, $\log(g / \rm{cm\, s}^{-2}) \sim 5$, hydrogen-depleted surfaces, $X_{\rm H}\lesssim 0.4$, and masses between $(2-8)\,M_{\odot}$, which are consistent with the expected properties of intermediate-mass stripped stars \citep{gotberg_2023}.

+As discussed in S3.2 of \citetalias{drout_2023}, the study was exploratory and did not select follow-up candidates in a systematic or reproducible way.
+Many of the 42 candidates selected for spectroscopic follow-up were chosen ``by-eye'' because they appeared particularly promising and do not pass all cuts used by the SUMS catalog (e.g. objects with weaker/less significant UV excess, objects with kinematics that are inconsistent with the MCs).
+The detection and contamination rates of this spectroscopically-confirmed population are thus unlikely to be representative of the full \citetalias{ludwig_2025} photometric candidate population, even in the same magnitude range.
+We therefore focus on the \citetalias{ludwig_2025} photometric candidates, which have a well-understood selection function.